RedisLabs/redislabs-docs/content/rs/databases/create.md

         then the data eviction policy for the database is enforced.

         {{< note >}}
-If you create a Redis on Flash or a Memcached Flash database, you also have to set the RAM-to-Flash ratio for this database.
+If you create a Auto Tiering
+or a Memcached Flash database, you also have to set the RAM-to-Flash ratio for this database.
 Minimum RAM portion is 10%, and maximum RAM portion is 50%.
         {{< /note >}}